asseco-voice/laravel-custom-fields/README.md

 Purpose of this repository is to provide custom field support for any Laravel model.

-**Custom field** can be any field with which you wish to extend your model providing a highly flexible model for additional fields.
+**Custom field** can be any field with which you wish to extend your model providing a highly flexible model for additional fields, without the need to constantly add new attributes to a DB model.

 ## Installation